lelarry26/css-lab-flexbox-practice_v2/README.md

 ## Input Add-ons

+- open the file `inputAddOns.html`
-Create add-on for input fields that can be put before or after an input field.
+- Create add-on for input fields that can be put before or after an input field (see screenshot).

 <details>
 <summary>